neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 Please post any questions about this assignment on Piazza.
 We have many sections of this class, and we want to make sure that we respond to your questions the same way, regardless of which section you are in.

 You may not make changes to `package.json` or to the lint configuration.
 You may not use `ts-ignore` or `eslint-disable` annotations.

+### How To Use GradeScope's Test Suite Effectively
+We have provided a very thorough test suite on GradeScope, but our goal is for you to *not* rely on this test suite for debugging your code, and instead rely as an objective ground truth to determine if you have successfully implemented a task or not.
+You will *not* see detailed failure messages on GradeScope, and any console output is hidden.
+The names of each of the tests describe loosely what inputs the test is providing to your application, but *not* the detailed criteria that each test is checking for.
+The tests, broadly, check for the behaviors that are described in this specification.

+If you are struggling to understand why a test isn't passing, we suggest a strategy called "[rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging)": Reread the specification.
+Read through your code line by line, thinking about and explaining what it does - as if you were explaining it to a colleague or the TA.
+Do NOT try to think too much about what tests you are or are not passing: think about the specification, and what you think your code does, and what it actually appears to do as you read it.

 ## Part 1: Base implementation of TownService's ConversationArea API [60 points total]